Throughout this whole process, Middle Office Operations receives e-mails to know the current stage in the approval process each transaction.

 Office of Foreign Asset Control Process

 Many of the trusts we deal with have a large number of transactions, disbursements, receipts, and transfers associated with them.
 Each of these transactions has to go through a multi-step approval process called OFAC (Office of Foreign Asset Control).
-This process involves checking that the people involved in the transaction aren’t on a list of suspected terrorists.
+This process involves checking that the people involved in the transaction are not on a list of suspected terrorists.
 Here is how we used Laserfiche to streamline this process:

 - The Middle Office Operations team has backup data of all new transactions.
 It prints this out from the trust accounting system (Trust Portal) and appends it to the other transaction documents.
 The team prepares a batch of transactions at once.